 In China, JD stores offer customers a QR code, which they can scan and then a camera uses face recognition algorithms to identify the person the next time they enter the store.
 Each item in these stores has RFID tags.
 So, when the customer is leaving, they need to stand at a sign marked on the floor and the RFID tags on the items they’ve chosen are immediately scanned.
 The cameras use the facial recognition algos to then charge your account directly.
 No long check-out lines.

 What could be more secure for online or mobile banking than using your face to login into your account?
 Singapore-based OCBC and the multi-national HSBC have added face biometrics as a login option for mobile banking.
 The tech claims “less than one-in-a-million chance of mistaken identity.”

 Targeting your marketing campaigns at the right audience would become much more precise with face recognition.
-In fact, just by gathering demographic information on the people who stop to look at specific ads could provides a lot of data for marketers to fine tune their campaigns and provide immersive advertising experiences to the target audience.
+In fact, just by gathering demographic information on the people who stop to look at specific ads could provide a lot of data for marketers to fine-tune their campaigns and provide immersive advertising experiences to the target audience.

 This is exactly what Virgin Mobile did in 2013.
 The company used an interactive ad where the viewer needed to blink to make the ad’s story move forward.

 While these might be the top 5 industries where facial recognition could bring in positive transformation, they are by no means the only sectors this technology can benefit.
 Imagine a situation where you could attend an event, whether a music concert or a seminar, simply through facial recognition, rather than standing in long ticket queues or even the guest registration software to fill in your details.